-- not getting any enjoyment out of life - feeling hopeless - not being able to concentrate on everyday things. - having suicidal thoughts of thoughts of harming yourself.
+- not getting any enjoyment out of life - feeling hopeless - not being able to concentrate on everyday things - having suicidal thoughts of thoughts of harming yourself.

-If you do have thoughts of suicide or harming yourself tell someone you trust, call the Samaritans on 116 123 or go to your nearest Accident and Emergency.
+If you have thoughts of suicide or harming yourself tell someone you trust, call the NHS on 111 or go to your nearest A&E.